hamidpeywasti/hamidpeywasti/README.md

-# 👋 Hello, I'm Hamid Peywasti
+# Hello, I'm Hamid Peywasti

-I'm an experienced web developer from Tabriz, Iran, with over 10 years of hands-on experience in both frontend and backend development.
-I specialize in CMS development, custom plugin/bundle creation, and technical SEO.
+I'm an experienced web developer from Tabriz, with over 15 years of hands-on experience in frontend and backend development.
+I specialize in Contao CMS development, custom plugin creation, and technical SEO.

 In addition to my web development background, I have an academic and research background in both **Physics** and **Computer Engineering**, with published thesis-level work in **superconducting materials** and **deep learning for image classification**.